-- Assets or property that goes missing without explanation
+- Assets or property that goes missing without a reason.

-- Notices for unpaid bills or accounts that your parents don't recognize
+- Notices for unpaid bills or accounts that your parents don't know about.

-- Signatures on checks or other financial documents that don't match your parents' handwriting
+- Signatures on checks or other financial documents that don't match your parents' writing.

 If you see any of these warning signals, you can contact the Administration on Aging for help.
 This federal agency can help you take the necessary steps to resolve elder financial abuse issues.